ceasefyre/mcdm-companions-followers/README.md

 ## Description
 A [FoundryVTT](https://foundryvtt.com/) module that provides an implementation for a number of the different character and NPC sheet types from MCDM's system, such as the Retainers from the [Srongholds & Followers](https://shop.mcdmproductions.com/collections/strongholds-followers-books) and updated from the [Flee Mortals!
-Preview](https://www.kickstarter.com/projects/mattcolville/mcdm-monster-book), as well as the Companions from [The Beastheart](https://shop.mcdmproductions.com/collections/beastheart-class-companions).
+Preview](https://www.kickstarter.com/projects/mattcolville/mcdm-monster-book), as well as the Companions & Caregiver options from [The Beastheart](https://shop.mcdmproductions.com/collections/beastheart-class-companions).

 This project is not affiliated with MCDM and is in no way endorsed by them.